tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 First stimulus triggers affective appraisal which in its turn switches the emotional state of the system from neutral to fear and initiates cognitive appraisal and reflective thinking.
 Second stimulus triggers second affective appraisal again and switches emotional state of the system from fear to terror and initiates second cognitive appraisal and instinctive coping behavior.
 Then first cognitive appraisal switches emotional state from terror to fear (system understood that stimulus is not so horrible as it seemed firstly) and initiates conscious coping behavior and cognitive reappraisal.
 Then reflective thinking terminates cognitive reappraisal and conscious coping and switches emotional state no neutral.
 Meanwhile instinctive coping acts over environment (for example system could run away from second stimulus that triggered terror) and effect of the action(system is in safe place) is interpreted as third stimulus that triggers affective appraisal again.

 This is picture of the constant collaboration of thinking processes [emotionmachine], involved in emotional appraisal, coping and reflective thinking.
-We mapped appraisal processes described in [putting_appraisal_in_context, appraisal_determinants_of_emotions, appraisal_considered_as_a_process] over thinking model of six of Marvin Minksy [emotionmachine].
-Orchestra of emotions is concept that emphasises constant collaboration of low level (instinctive processes) with high level: learned reactions, deliberative thinking, reflective thinking processes via switching emotional states and initiating/terminating thinking processes.
-We used orchestra analogy to identify always changing and intermittent nature of thinking processes and their  collaboration that eventually combines in emotional personality, like parties of musical instruments combines in overall sound of orchestra.
+We mapped appraisal processes described in [putting_appraisal_in_context, appraisal_determinants_of_emotions, appraisal_considered_as_a_process] over thinking model of six of Marvin Minsky [emotionmachine].
+Orchestra of emotions is a concept that emphasises constant collaboration of low level instinctive processes with high level learned reactions, deliberative thinking and reflective thinking processes via switching emotional states and initiating/terminating thinking processes.
+We used orchestra analogy to identify always changing and intermittent nature of thinking processes and their  collaboration that eventually combines in emotional personality, like subassemblies of musical instruments combines in overall sound of orchestra.

 ##Appraisal aspect

 First aspect that is not described in previous article [computational_emotional_thinking]: how inbound stimulus is appraised to trigger proper emotion?
 There are several appraisal theories that we used to find proper answer to this question.
 We explored Scherer, Smith and Kirby, Roseman and Tomkins  approaches of synthesise appraisal framework.
-Overall appraisal process could be depicted like presented below:
+An overall appraisal process is depicted below:

 ![appraisal in model of six](appraisal_in_model_of_six.png)

 Firstly stimulus is appraised non-consciously via affective appraisal it could be interpreted like signal processing in spinal cord, hypothalamus and amygdala, secondly stimulus is processed via cognitive appraisal that takes place in frontal cortex and cingulate cortex.
 We correspond affective appraisal with instinctive layer of Minsky's thinking model (model of six) [emotionmachine].
-This non-conscious appraisal triggers neuromodulation [cubeofemotions] and then cognitive appraisal which in its turn corresponds to: learned reactions, deliberative, reflective thinking, self-reflective thinking, self-conscious reflections layers of Minsky's model of six.
+This non-conscious appraisal triggers neuromodulation [cubeofemotions] and then cognitive appraisal which in its turn corresponds to learned reactions, deliberative, reflective thinking, self-reflective thinking, self-conscious reflections layers of Minsky's model of six.
 Cognitive appraisal usually is associated with much longer process than instinctive affective appraisals that could influence non-conscious processes(behavior) and emotional state.
 After this cognitive reappraisal could change the emotional state taking in account some deliberative thinking of the stimulus and the personality relation with it.

 ###Non-conscious appraisal